landlab/landlab/joss/in_preparation/network_sediment_transporter/paper.md

 Barnhart supported by an NSF EAR Postdoctoral Fellowship (NSF Award Number 1725774).

 Czuba was partially supported by NSF-EAR (1848672), Virginia Agricultural Experiment Station, and USDA Hatch program (1017457).

+Pfeiffer was supported by NCED II Synthesis Postdoctoral program.

 # References